Welcome to YMCA Before & After School Program

 The safety and well-being of all children participating in YMCA child care programs is of utmost importance to us.

 Parents/guardians are encouraged to notify the childcare centre to report any absences.
 If a child has not arrived at the centre by 9:30am on a non-instructional day, the YMCA staff will attempt to communicate with a family at their first opportunity to confirm the child’s absence.
 This communication will serve as the sole notification from the centre regardless of whether a response is received from the family.
-Families may choose to opt out of notifications by indicating in writing to the Supervisor/Designate

 The YMCA will ensure that any child receiving care at the child care centre is only released to the child’s parent/guardian or an individual where the parent/guardian has provided authorization.